 - Is a Permit Required?

 - Must the Work Be Inspected?

 - Are There Better Ways to Add Value?

-When you think about selling, especially in a hot neighborhood like Murfreesboro, you'll naturally want to set the asking price as high as possible.
+When you think about selling, you'll naturally want to set the asking price as high as possible.
 If cosmetic improvements will boost the value, then it is certainly worth it to spend a few dollars to make more on the sale.
-Be realistic, however: Many prospective buyers will look beyond the obvious if the home shows potential.
+Be realistic, however: Many prospective buyers will look beyond the obvious if the Murfreesboro home shows potential.
 In fact, a majority of buyers today report that they expect to make some minor repairs after closing on a home purchase.

 Buyers are wowed by kitchens and baths.
 You can expect good return by adding new countertops and appliances, or by updating a bathroom.
 Added insulation is a selling feature, as is new flooring, particularly wood.
 Many of these, however, are not considered DIY projects.
 For a new furnace or a new roof, you'll almost always want a professional.